Federico Fellini originally wanted to cast The Beatles in his 1969 film ‘Satyricon’

 As time passed, Fellini enjoyed major international success with his now-iconic pictures such as La Dolce Vita, 8½, and Juliet of the Spirits and his view began to change.
 A trip to New York City in the early 1960s proved a pivotal moment for the filmmaker who, at that time, became transfixed by the hippie culture that raged through the streets.
 As author Manoah Bowman once wrote, Fellini was “intrigued, even seduced, by youth culture: the clothes, hair, the adornment in colours, the moral antiwar stance in tandem with free love.”

-With a slightly altered view on life, Fellini returned to Italy from his trip to the States and was officially approached to create the adaptation of the first century tales of Rome by Petronius.
+With a slightly altered view on life, Fellini returned to Italy from his trip to the States and was officially approached to create the adaptation of the first-century tales of Rome by Petronius.
 The story of Satyricon, written during the reign of Emperor Nero, became the focus of Fellini, a work that is narrated by its central figure, Encolpius, a “retired, famous gladiator of the area.”
-The original work toys with serious and comic elements and flirts with erotic themes of a homoerotic nature in a satirical tone.
+The original work tackles serious and comic elements and flirts with erotic themes of a homoerotic nature in a satirical tone.

 Fellini, taking on the project, had lofty ambitions.
 While Petronius’ original text only survives in fragments, Fellini had found great pleasure in personally filling in the missing parts with his imagination.
 While recovering from a serious illness in 1967, the director had decided on his surreal, dreamlike inspiration and set about outlining his mysterious, debauched plans for the film.
 In a later interview with Comments on Film, Fellini would explain that his idea for adapting the original tale was to “eliminate the borderline between dream and imagination: to invent everything and then to objectify the fantasy; to get some distance from it in order to explore it as something all of a piece and unknowable.”